Nice try, Brian, but you get your own show, and you can go say that.

 We won't be dragged away from our future.

-And let's not forget the black churches will burn ad in St. Louis during the 2000 campaign.
+And let's not forget the Black Churches will burn ad in St. Louis during the 2000 campaign.

-For Harold Ford and his camp to start whining that this is racism, is proving another point that we make on this program quite frequently, and that is that liberals are just a bunch of spoiled kids.
+For Harold Ford and his camp to start whining that this is racism is proving another point that we make on this program quite frequently, and that is that liberals are just a bunch of spoiled kids.

 They just can't handle it.

-Everything this is a great ad that's running on Harold Ford.
+This is a great ad that's running on Harold Ford.

 Hey, terrorists need their privacy.